AurMad/STOCfree/README.md

   - Herd level test results, 1 test, no risk factors
   - Herd level test results, several tests, no risk factors
   - Herd level test results, several tests, several risk factors
+  - Animal level test results, one test, no risk factors

 In this section, the first configuration is modelled.
-The 3 last ones are covered in less detail in the last sections.
+The 3 following ones are covered in less detail in the last sections.

 ## Data